 You can use both instance and socket licenses.
 For more information, see Merging Licenses.

 Veeam Backup & Replication consumes licenses only to back up data.
 Backup restores do not require licenses.
-You can restore VMs and data no matter how many free licenses you have or how many VMs you are restoring.
+You can restore VMs and data no matter how many available licenses you have or how many VMs you are restoring.

 Veeam Backup & Replication can be licensed by the number of instances.
 Instances are units (or tokens) that you can use to protect your virtual, physical or cloud-based workloads.
 For more information, see Veeam Licensing Policy.